DataDog/kics/documentation/rules/terraform/aws/kms_key_with_full_permissions.md

 ### Description

  This check identifies AWS KMS keys with overly permissive policies that grant full access to all AWS services or users.
-KMS keys with policies allowing 'kms:*' actions to all principals ('AWS:*') create a significant security risk, potentially allowing unauthorized users to access, modify, or delete encrypted data across your AWS environment.
+KMS keys with policies allowing `kms:*` actions to all principals (`AWS:*`) create a significant security risk, potentially allowing unauthorized users to access, modify, or delete encrypted data across your AWS environment.

-Vulnerable policies typically include a statement with 'Effect:Allow', 'Principal:{"AWS":"*"}', and 'Action:["kms:*"]' as shown in this insecure example:
+Vulnerable policies typically include a statement with `Effect:Allow`, `Principal:{"AWS":"*"}`, and `Action:["kms:*"]`, as shown in this insecure example:
 ```
 "Statement":[{
   "Effect":"Allow",